JuliaML/LossFunctions.jl/docs/introduction/motivation.rst

 classification the main thing that matters about the predicted output is that the sign agrees with the true target.

-More generally speaking, to be able to directly compare the predicted outputs to the targets in a classification setting, one first has to convert the predictions into the same form as the targets.
-When doing this, we say that we **classfiy** the prediction.
+..
+More generally speaking, to be able to directly compare the
+    predicted outputs to the targets in a classification setting, one first has to convert the predictions into the same form as the targets.
+When doing this, we say that we **classify** the prediction.
 We often refer to the initial predictions that are not yet classified as **raw predictions**.

 Definitions
 ----------------------

 We base most of our definitions on the work presented in [STEINWART2008]_.
-Note, however, that we will adapt or simplify in places at our discretion, if it makes sense to us considering the scope of this package.
+Note, however, that we will adapt or simplify in places at our discretion.
+We do this in situations where it makes sense to us considering the scope of this package or because of implementation details.

 Let us again consider the term **prediction function**.
 More formally, a prediction function :math:`h` is a function that maps an input from the feature space :math:`X` to the real numbers :math:`\mathbb{R}`.
-So calling :math:`h` with some features :math:`x \in X` will produce the prediction :math:`\hat{y} \in
+So invoking :math:`h` with some features :math:`x \in X` will produce the prediction :math:`\hat{y} \in
 \mathbb{R}`.